- PJW Venables, MA, MB BChir, MD, FRCP

 ●The diagnosis of RA can be made in a patient with inflammatory arthritis involving three or more joints, positive RF and/or anti-citrullinated peptide/protein antibody, disease duration of more than six weeks, and elevated CRP or ESR, but without evidence of diseases with similar clinical features.
 (See 'Our diagnostic criteria' above.)

 ●RA may also be diagnosed in patients without all of the classic findings of disease.
 This includes patients with seronegative RA, those with clinically quiescent disease, and those with recent onset RA.
 Such patients have findings/clinical features that are generally consistent with those described as meeting the American College of Rheumatology (ACR)/European League Against Rheumatism (EULAR) classification criteria for RA.
 (See 'Patients not meeting above criteria' above.)

 ●The 2010 classification criteria for RA were developed primarily for the identification for research purposes of patients with RA who are at high risk of persistent symptoms and joint injury unless treated with disease-modifying antirheumatic drugs (DMARDs).
 These criteria have replaced the 1987 criteria, which were based only upon patients with established disease.
 (See 'Classification criteria' above.)

-●The differential diagnosis of RA includes multiple disorders that can generally be distinguished clinically or by limited laboratory testing, based upon a combination of the following features (see 'Differential diagnosis' above):
+●The differential diagnosis of RA includes multiple disorders that can generally be distinguished by history, physical examination, and limited laboratory and radiographic testing, based upon evidence of the following features (see 'Differential diagnosis' above):

 •The presence of other diseases (eg, in psoriatic arthritis or arthritis of inflammatory bowel disease [IBD])